luthraG/node-validate/README.md

 - **isPort(str)** - check if input string contains a valid port number or not.
 - **isPrintableASCII(str)** - check if all the characters of input string are printable ASCII characters or not.
 - **isRegExp(value)** - check if the value is RegExp or not.
+- **isSemver(str)** - check if specified string contains a value that follows semantics versioning rule.
 - **isSet(value)** - check if the specified object is set or not
 - **isStrictBoolean(value)** - check if the value is boolean object or not.
 - **isStrictObject(value)** - check if the value is Object or not.